des-labs/cutouts/README.md

                         The linear stretch of the image.
 Default 50.0.
   --rgb_asinh RGB_ASINH
                         The asinh softening parameter.
 Default 10.0 --db DB               Which database to use.
-Default: Y3A2, Options: DR1, Y3A2.
+Default: DESSCI, Options:
+                        DESDR, DESSCI.
+  --release RELEASE     Which data release to use.
+Default: Y6A1.
+Options:
+                        Y6A1, Y3A2, Y3A1, SVA1.
   --jobid JOBID         Option to manually specify a jobid for this job.
   --usernm USERNM       Username for database; otherwise uses values from
                         desservices file.
   --passwd PASSWD       Password for database; otherwise uses values from
                         desservices file.
+  --tiledir TILEDIR     Directory where tiles are stored.
   --outdir OUTDIR       Overwrite for output directory.
 ```
 ### Example using a CSV: